Fun and Unique Camping Spots in North Carolina

 Sky Ridge Yurts adds a bit of glamour to camping with its exotic and well-appointed yurts.
 Yurts are traditional Mongolian tents, but that doesn’t do them justice; what they are is amazing.
 These circular houses come in a variety of sizes and have private bathrooms, kitchenettes or full kitchens, and slate-lined walk-in showers.
 Add to that their Smoky Mountain setting, fire pits and all the whitewater rafting, hiking and outdoor adventures at your fingertips thanks to Nantahala Outdoor Center and Great Smoky Mountains National Park, and you have a not-to-be-missed glamping experience.

-6 Long Cove Resort & Country Club
+6 Long Cove Resort

-6 Long Cove Resort & Country Club
+6 Long Cove Resort

 CharlotteSee on mapSee on map

-Long Cove Resort & Country Club offers camping of a different flavor on the banks of Lake Wylie on our southern border.
+Long Cove Resort offers camping of a different flavor on the banks of Lake Wylie on our southern border.
 Seventeen tiny cabins, each with designer touches and an unexpectedly elegant look and feel, give couples and families the chance to camp in style.
 With amenities such as Wi-Fi, Starbucks coffee, TVs outfitted with streaming services and a private beach area, you’d better make your reservations fast.

 7 Cape Lookout National Seashore